Estate Planning Attorney

 Speak with a lawyer who can break things down in a language you can understand.
 Contact the Law Offices of Randy Michel today for a confidential estate planning consultation in College Station, TX.

-Making a Difference with Estate Planning Work with Attorneys Who Care About You
+Making a Difference With Estate Tax Planning Work With Attorneys Who Care About You

 “My wife and I highly recommend Randy and his staff for estate planning and will preparation.
 He articulates the legalese in simple English being knowledgeable and professional.
 He listens carefully, makes excellent recommendations, and follows through in a timely and cost-conscious manner.
 He quoted a fixed price for this work, provided everything we needed, made all changes requested, never trying to add more fees for additional services.
 Hopefully we won't need an attorney again, but we would definitely use him if the occasion arose.
 We will recommend him to others and I'm sure they will be pleased.”
 Wayne Evans